Innovative design makes work-life balance a breeze

 What decisions and methods did you use to make this development more sustainable?

 By consolidating the businesses into one build project, we're able to share some of the financial and environmental loads.
 For example, we only needed to build one shared staffroom.
-Finding architects and construction partners with aligned views on sustainability, working and living from shared spaces, and the mindset to be flexible and work with our council without judgment was key.
+Finding architects and construction partners with aligned views on sustainability, working and living from shared spaces, and the mindset to be flexible and work with our council without judgement was key.
 No assumptions!

 How does this type of build allow you to live and work with a smaller carbon footprint?